Neu! '75

 Neu!
-75 is the third studio album by German krautrock band Neu!, released in February 1975 on Brain Records.
+75 is the third studio album by the German krautrock band Neu!, released in February 1975 on Brain Records.
 It was recorded and mixed at Conny Plank's studio between December 1974 and January 1975.
 The album was officially reissued on CD on 29 May 2001 by Astralwerks in the US and Grönland in the UK.

 Overview

 This album saw Neu! regroup after a few years' hiatus, during which time Michael Rother had worked with Cluster as the supergroup Harmonia.
 By this time, Rother and bandmate Klaus Dinger had somewhat diverged in their musical intentions for the band, with Dinger preferring a more aggressive, rock-influenced style than Rother's ambient predilections; the two compromised, and the resulting album showcases both sounds.
 Side one of the record, which reflects Rother's preferences, was recorded as a duo.
-On side two, Dinger switched from drums to guitar and lead vocals, with his brother Thomas and Hans Lampe double drumming.
+On side two, Dinger switched from drums to guitar and lead vocals, with his brother Thomas Dinger and Hans Lampe double drumming; following the dissolution of Neu!, the Dinger brothers and Lampe would form La Düsseldorf.
 On both sides, the use of keyboards and phasing effects increased compared to the band's earlier records.
 Fact described the album's sound as "spartan psych-rock set to power driven drum tracks," while Thomas Jerome Seabrook identified it with kosmische Musik.

 The track "Hero" inspired many musicians of the time, including John Lydon of the Sex Pistols, and is considered an example of proto-punk.
-David Bowie also alluded to the track with his album "Heroes" and its title track.
-The band Negativland (named after a song on Neu!'s first album) named their record label Seeland after the song of the same name on Neu!
+David Bowie also alluded to the track with the title of his album "Heroes" and its title track.
+Negativland, themselves named after a song on Neu!'s first album, named their record label Seeland after the song of the same name on Neu!
 '75.